Digital-Physics/game-of-life-pattern-RL-gym/README.md

 **Objective**: Create the target pattern in the 12x12 grid after exactly 10 time steps, where each step consists of a [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) update step followed by an agent action.

 **Core Mechanics**:
-- Each turn: Game of Life update → Agent action
+- Controls: The user/agent controls a 2×2 "write head" that can move around the Game of Life grid and write patterns
-- Agent controls a 2×2 "write head" that can move around the grid and write patterns
+- Each Step: 1) First, The Game of Life updates one step → 2) Then, the user/agent action is taken (i.e. Move, Write, or Pass)
-- Final reward based on how well the resulting grid matches the target pattern
+- Final Reward: A percentage based on how well the resulting grid matches the target pattern after the final step

 **Actions** (Manual play keyboard shortcuts):
 - **Arrow Keys**: Move 2×2 write head (Up/Down/Left/Right)
-- **Space Bar**: Pass (do nothing)
+- **Space Bar**: Pass (do nothing... after the GoL update step)
 - **0-9, A-F**: Write one of 16 possible 2×2 patterns (hex encoding)

 ## Installation